Resin Paintings Celebrate Surfboard Makers Love of the Sea

 “Fire Coral” 30 “X 24”

-“Resin Reef” is my collection of contemporary paintings created by pouring layers of epoxy resin tinted with transparent dyes.
+“Palm Beach Reefs” are the theme of my contemporary paintings created by pouring translucent layers of epoxy resin tinted with transparent dyes.

 I learned to work with resin while building surfboards (teenage summer business).